rust-lang/rfcs/text/0000-pi-types.md

 ## The new value-type construct, `const`

-The first construct, we will introduce one allowing us to declare `ε → τ` constructors (value dependent types).

-In a sense, `const` "bridges" between types and values.

-Declaring a parameter `const x: T` allows use in both expression context (as a value of type `T`) and type context (as a type parameter).
+Declaring a parameter `const x: T` allows using `x` in both an expression context (as a value of type `T`) and a type context (as a type parameter).
+In a sense, const "bridges" the world between values and types, since it allows us to declare value dependent types ([`ε → τ` constructors](https://en.wikipedia.org/wiki/Dependent_type)).

-Such a parameter is declared, like type parameters, in angle brackets.
+Such a parameter is declared, like type parameters, in angle brackets (e.g.
+`struct MyStruct<const x: usize>`).

 The expr behavior is described as: